ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-column-filter/index.md

 - The Group Column Filters for **Country** and **Year** don't show the field dropdown as there is only one underlying column per group column.
 - The floating filters for **Country** and **Year** are using the floating filters from the underlying columns.

-<grid-example title='Group Column Filter - Multiple Group Columns' name='group-filter-multiple' type='generated' options='{ "enterprise": true, "exampleHeight": 565, "modules": ["clientside", "rowgrouping", "menu"] }'></grid-example>
+<grid-example title='Group Column Filter - Multiple Group Columns' name='group-filter-multiple' type='generated' options='{ "enterprise": true, "exampleHeight": 565, "modules": ["clientside", "rowgrouping", "menu", "setfilter"] }'></grid-example>

 ## Group Column Floating Filter